yashmore91/yashmore91/README.md

 Hi, I'm Yash More 👋
-B.Tech CSE Student | Android Developer
+B.Tech CSE Student | Android Developer | Data Analyst

 About Me
 - Passionate about mobile and web development
 - Interested in hackathons and real-world projects
+- Gaining Knowlwdge about Data Analysis and Data Science
 - Currently learning Android and backend development

 Tech Stack